dpohanlon/fast-nb/README.md

 make -j4
 ```

-and to build with the optional benchmarks (required Google Benchmarks installed), configure cmake with the argument `-DENABLE_BENCHMARK=true`:
+and to build with the optional benchmarks (requires Google Benchmarks), configure cmake with the argument `-DENABLE_BENCHMARK=true`:

 ```bash
 cmake ../ -DENABLE_BENCHMARK=true